bjesus/teleporter/README.md

 Teleporter aims to be the fastest way to jump between open tabs in your web-browser.

+## Install

+The extension currently doesn't live in Firefox Addons website or Chrome Web Store.
+You can [install it on Firefox with this link](https://github.com/bjesus/teleporter/releases/download/0.1/tab_teleporter-0.1-fx.xpi).

 ## How to use

 1. Open the Teleporter panel using the "play" button of your keyboard